 Up next after crossing through southern Germany is the Grossglockner high alpine road, the highest mountain pass in Austria standing at 8,215ft.
 A day off here gives us time to explore the pass, with snow-capped mountains, impressive glaciers, serene lakes and hairpins aplenty this ride is sure to delight both riders and pillions.
 From the Grossglockner we head down into Slovenia to the pretty town of Postojna famous for its cave systems we then take a wander around the renaissance castle at Predjama built within the mouth of another cave.

-Not only does this trip have all the big hitters in the Alps, Dolomites and Croatia coast but you get time on the beach, can explore Dubrovnik and my personal highlight the walking tour around Sarajevo.
+Not only does this trip have all the big hitters in the Alps, Dolomites and Croatian coast but you get time on the beach, can explore Dubrovnik and my personal highlight the walking tour around Sarajevo.